GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/architecture.md

 Ref: ITSG-22: https://cyber.gc.ca/sites/default/files/cyber/publications/itsp80022-e.pdf - see ZIP (Zone Interface Points)
 Ref: https://cloud.google.com/architecture/landing-zones

   The GCP PBMM Landing Zone architecture provides an automated and pluggable framework to help secure enterprise workloads using a governance model for services and cost distribution.

-1

-The zoning architecture is implemented via software defined virtual networking in GCP via the [Andromeda framework](https://cloud.google.com/blog/products/networking/google-cloud-networking-in-depth-how-andromeda-2-2-enables-high-throughput-vms).
+  The network zoning architecture is implemented via virtual SDN (software defined networking) in GCP via the [Andromeda framework](https://cloud.google.com/blog/products/networking/google-cloud-networking-in-depth-how-andromeda-2-2-enables-high-throughput-vms).
 Physical and virtual zoning between the different network zones is the responsibility of GCP.
-The network zoning

-2
+The physical networking and hosting infrastructure within and between the two canadian regions is the responsiblitiy of GCP as per [PE-3](https://github.com/GoogleCloudPlatform/pbmm-on-gcp-onboarding/blob/main/docs/google-cloud-security-controls.md#3830pe-3physical-access-control)

-This architecture supports all the common network level security controls that would be expected within a zoned network.
+  This PBMM architecture supports all the common network level security controls that would be expected within a zoned network.
+The GCP PBMM Landing Zone will support the ITSG-22 Baseline Security Requirements for Network Security Controls.
+Information flow is controlled between each network segment/zone via VPC networks, VPC Service Controls, Shared VPCs or VPC Peering for network connections The network design currently includes a PAZ/Perimeter public access zone/VPC

-3

   All ingress traffic traverses the perimeter public facing Layer 7 Load Balancer and firewall configured in the Perimeter project/VPC.
 All egress internet traffic is packet inspected as it traverses the Firewall Appliance cluster in the perimiter VPC.
 Public IP’s cannot be deployed in the client/workload VPC’s due to deny setting in the “Define allowed external IPs for VM instances” IAM Organization Policy.
 Public IP's are only permitted specifically in the public perimeter VPC hosting the public facing L7 Load Balancer in front of the Firewall Appliance cluster.
   All network operations are centrally managed by the customer operations team on a least privilege model - using the GCP Cloud Operations Suite in concert with IAM accounts and roles.
   Logging and network event monitoring are provided by the centralized GCP Logging Service and associated Log Agents.